 I have a confession to make.
 I hate shopping.
 It’s not that I won’t shop for something I need – I will shop when necessary – it’s just that I don’t particularly enjoy it.
 Some people love shopping for shopping’s sake, even if they’re not necessarily looking to buy anything.
 That’s not me.
 For me, shopping is more of a “have to” than a “want to.”

 But I don’t need fancy jeans; I just need jeans that look decent, fit me well (that’s pretty much non-negotiable), are made to last, and are on sale at a decent price.
 Is that too much to ask?
 If I can’t find those things in a pair of jeans, I’ll just walk out the door.
-And if you’re still reading this, then I’m guessing you can relate on some level.
+And if you’re still reading this, then I’m guessing you can relate, too.

 More and more “discount” metal building dealers keep trying to lure people in by underselling their competition, but sometimes the deal you think you’re getting ends up being not as great as it seemed.
 For now, here are a few quick things to keep in mind when considering where to go to find the right metal building for you.
 In my upcoming follow-up blog, I’ll expound on these points in more detail: